Java SDK

 Looking for the Card Present SDK?

-Get started seamlessly integrating our payment solution with the Java Software Development Kit.
+Get started seamlessly integrating our payment solution with the WePay V3 Java Software Development Kit (SDK).

-This guide will outline how to install, configure, and initialize the Java SDK with code demos of how to execute our most common API Requests.
+This guide will outline how to install, configure, and initialize the WePay V3 Java SDK with code demos of how to execute our most common API Requests.

 Get Started

-Getting started with the Java SDK requires three steps:
+Getting started with the Java SDK requires two steps:

 1. Download Software requirements